openshift-cs/rosaworkshop/rosa-workshop/ostoy/4-deployment.md

 ```
 $ oc login --token=RYhFlXXXXXXXXXXXX --server=https://api.osd4-demo.abc1.p1.openshiftapps.com:6443
-Logged into "https://api.myrosacluster.abcd.p1.openshiftapps.com:6443" as "0kashi" using the token provided.
+Logged into "https://api.myrosacluster.abcd.p1.openshiftapps.com:6443" as "rosa-user" using the token provided.

 You don't have any projects.
 You can try to create a new project, by running

-oc new-project <projectname>
+oc new-project <project name>
 ```

 ### Create new project